Methylene Blue Dye Test: A Non-Invasive Approach to Assess Bladder Injury

 Let’s explore how this novel procedure works in detail without causing undue distress or harm to patients.

-This understanding will further equip you with the necessary knowledge to provide compassionate care for those who entrust their well-being to you.
+This understanding will further equip you with the necessary knowledge to provide compassionate care for those who entrust their to you.

 How the Test Works